-Displayed across MAAT’s Main Gallery and Video Room, the exhibition gathers the works by 22 artists from the United States to Latin America, to Europe and the Middle East, who have filmed their personal views on the effects of the great recession, the associated political turmoil and the less visible social consequences of those events.
-In a display which turns the museum into a variety of filmic spaces, the works by these artists make use of protests, demonstrations and daily news, as well as presenting poetic visions which make us read recent History – and the changes taking place in the present – in frequently unexpected ways.
+Occupying much of MAAT’s new building, the exhibition gathered the works by 22 artists from the United States to Latin America, to Europe and the Middle East, who have filmed their personal views on the effects of the great recession, the associated political turmoil and the less visible social consequences of those events.
+In a display which turned the museum into a variety of filmic spaces, the works by these artists make use of protests, demonstrations and daily news, as well as presenting poetic visions which make us read recent History – and the changes taking place in the present – in frequently unexpected ways.